lumi-a/masters-thesis/thesis.typ

   ],
 ) <algorithm-local-search-bin-packing>

+See @local-search-plot for trajectories drawn from @algorithm-local-search-bin-packing.
+Unsurprisingly, the algorithm quickly improves early on, but struggles to make more progress later.

 #figure(
-  text(size: 2em, fill: red)[todo: add result plot for local search],
+  {
+    let trajectories = range(10).map(i => read("assets/data/randomised-best-fit-local-search/" + str(i) + ".log", encoding: "utf8").split("\n").map(line => line.split("\t")).filter(split => split.len() >= 2).map(split => (split.at(0), split.at(1)))).map(history => history + ((10000, history.last().at(1)),))
+    context (
+      lq.diagram(
+        yaxis: (lim: (1.0, 1.5)),
+        xaxis: (exponent: none),
+        height: page.width * 0.3,
+        width: page.width * 0.6,
+        ..trajectories.map(iteration-score => lq.plot(step: start, iteration-score.map(x => int(x.at(0))), iteration-score.map(x => float(x.at(1))))),
+      )
+    )
+  },
-  caption: [$30$ example trajectories of @algorithm-local-search-bin-packing, with the loop in @codeline-iteration-count terminating after 10000 iterations.
-For each of the $30$ trials, we plot the score of the best solution $I$ over time.], ) <local-search-plot>
+  caption: [Ten example trajectories of @algorithm-local-search-bin-packing, with the termination-condition for the loop in @codeline-iteration-count set after 10000 iterations.
+For each of the ten trajectories, we plot the score of the best solution $I$ over time.], ) <local-search-plot>

+Enterprising readers will remember from @section-problems-bin-packing that the best-known instance thus far had a score of $1.3$, which the results from @local-search-plot seems to beat (the score-measurement we employ in @algorithm-local-search-bin-packing only uses an estimation of the expected value), the best trial achieving a score of $1.3725$, higher than the existing lower bound#footnote[To rigorously prove this, we could calculate the true score by running best-fit for all $10!$ possible permutations, which for $10! ≈ 3.6⋅10^6$ could still be tractable, and the instance even has easily-exploitable symmetries (see @local-search-instance).
+We will instead prove an even better lower bound later on.].
+We can also hope to learn from the instance, trying to see structure in it and use it to form a construction with an even higher score.
+Alas, @local-search-instance gives us little hope: The instance found by random search does not seem to have a discernible pattern.

+#figure(
+  lq.diagram(
+    yaxis: (lim: (0.0, 1.0)),
+    xaxis: (ticks: none, subticks: none),
+    lq.bar(
+      fill: green,
+      range(10),
+      (0.0, 0.0, 0.0, 0.0, 0.13941968656458636, 0.1415175313246237, 0.18488603733618258, 0.20818251654978343, 0.6014145332633378, 0.7129758245684663),
+    ),
+  )
+    + v(0.5em)
+    + `[0.0, 0.0, 0.0, 0.0, 0.13941968656458636, 0.1415175313246237, 0.18488603733618258, 0.20818251654978343, 0.6014145332633378, 0.7129758245684663]`,
+  gap: 1em,
+  kind: image,
+  caption: [The (sorted) best instance found in the trials of @local-search-plot.
+Recall that mutations' items below $0.0$ were clamped upwards, hence the four leading zero-elements.], ) <local-search-instance>

 // TODO: Add results of local search